justinrgarrard/world-of-naevis.net/data/archetypes/cleric_winter.md

 # Cleric: Winter Witch

 _Winter is an ancient and august order, one that predates Navean wizardry.
-Their magic has its roots in primal sorceries and elemental forces.
-Initiates tend to be ruthlessly pragmatic and secretive._
+Practitioners draw power by binding primal energies through esoteric rites.
+Though similar in some respects to arcane magic, the Winter tradition has no roots in academic practice, its devotees favoring moonlight rituals over tidy notebooks._

 #### Winter Domain Spells